-Your goal on interviews is to persuade the employers that you have skills, background and ability to do the job, and that you can comfortably fit into they organization
+Your goal on interviews is to persuade the employers that you have skills, background and ability to do the job and that you can comfortably fit into the organization.
+These same keywords you used in your resume, CV or cover letter will be the foundation for your job interview.
+You must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements

 Be prepared for a job interview